 Among the giraffe’s most distinctively altered genes are some that are well known to regulate embryo development.
-The researchers found out the alterations in several genes which govern the skeletal development that included the gene FGFRL1.
+The researchers found out the alterations in several genes that govern the skeletal development that included the gene FGFRL1.

-Michael Hiller, an evolutionary genomicist at the Max Planck Institute of Molecular Cell Biology and Genetics in Dresden, Germany says that it provides very compelling candidates for genes that shaped the giraffe evolution.
+Michael Hiller, an evolutionary genomicist at the Max Planck Institute of Molecular Cell Biology and Genetics in Dresden, Germany, says that it provides very compelling candidates for genes that shaped the giraffe evolution.

-More research is required to show that fiddling with those genes would actually lead to a strong cardiovascular system as well as bigger bones.
+More research is required to show that fiddling with those genes would lead to a strong cardiovascular system as well as bigger bones.
 Hiller also commented by saying he has doubts that scientists have found all the genetic secrets to giraffes’ many evolutionary innovations.

-Even though giraffes have a unique appearance, these leaf eaters did not invent any new genetic tricks to change their hearts and necks.
+Even though giraffes have a unique appearance, these leaf-eaters did not invent any new genetic tricks to change their hearts and necks.
 It wasn’t created by new genes but by modification of the genes in them.